How to Start an Emergency Fund

 - Losing your job and not having enough money to buy non-essential items (e.g. nothing related to groceries, utilities, shelter, or transportation to work)

 - Purchases where you’ll put the money back next paycheck.

 It’s crucial to not use or borrow money from your emergency fund for things that are not an emergency.
-I promise you that an expected bill or collections notice will show up in the mail right after using your emergency fund for something dumb.
+Think of the possibility that an expected bill or collections notice will show up in the mail right after using your emergency fund for something dumb.
 I’ve seen it happen too often and it’s even happened to me, of all people.

 I’d like to believe that we all need an emergency fund, regardless how much income we make.
 Emergency funds create a cash cushion that can help us through tough times, without having to always resort to debt to fix our financial problems.

 If you look at what has happened across the United States with the Coronavirus (COVID-19), the virus has crippled our economy.
 Millions of people lost their jobs, incurred medical bills, or at the very least experienced a reduction in their income.

 Thankfully the government intervened, providing stimulus checks and small business loans to make sure that employees keep their paycheck.
 But what if this only happened to your family?
 How long would you survive without income and where would the money come from?

 You can’t rely on the government to bail you out.